theochem/horton/doc/user_postproc_espfit.rst

-This approach differs from traditional ESP fitting methods (RESP, MKS, CHELPG) in the sense that the cost function is defined as an integral rather than a sum over sampling points.
+This approach differs from traditional ESP fitting methods (RESP, MKS, CHELPG) in the sense that the cost function is defined as an integral rather than a sum over sample points.
 This idea comes from the Hu-Lu-Yang paper. [hu2007]_ The main difference with the REPEAT method [campana2009]_ is that the selected volume for the fit is defined by a smooth weight function.
 When this weight function is based on an all-electron density, there is no need to define atomic